PalmerTurley34/fourier-transforms/README.md

 The last two plots help to visualize the fourier transform, going from the time domain to the frequency domain.
-The first plot here allows you to visualize the math behind the fourier tranform by wrapping the sinusoid around a circle at a given, varying, frequency and plotting the *mean* of the signal.
+The first plot here allows you to visualize the math behind the fourier tranform by wrapping the sinusoid around a circle at a given, varying, frequency and plotting the <sup>1</sup>mean of the signal.
-The last plot is the output of the **fourier transform itself, also mapping the mean point from the previous plot over to show the correlation.
+The last plot is the output of the <sup>2</sup>fourier transform itself, also mapping the mean point from the previous plot over to show the correlation.

+<sup>1</sup> The mean is used here instead of the sum solely for plotting puposes.
+The sum makes the
+plotting boundaries to large in most cases to fully appreciate the wrapped signal.

+<sup>2</sup> This isn't the output of a traditional fourier transform or fft.
+Again, becuase the mean is used instead of the sum, but also because I wanted a higher bin resolution for frequecies between 0 Hz and 10 Hz.
+So I used a custom range of frequecies for better bin resolution.

 ## Installation and Dependencies